 PROJECT SUMMARY: Provide a brief summary of the proposed project in 600 characters or less that starts with "SFAC funds will be used to support."
-For example: SFAC funds will be used to support a feasibility study for the acquisition of a permanent rehearsal facility in San Francisco, identification and site analysis, overall plan development, and to pre-plan a capital campaign.
-Acquisition of a permanent home will alleviate operational challenges for the organization and leverage a substantial bequest received in 2014.
+For example: SFAC funds will be used to support the Alliance for California Traditional Arts (ACTA) in an initiative designed to implement portions of a new virtual engagement program.
+This includes website redesign, contracting digital storytellers and writers to contribute content, and increased social media presence.